When consuming a SOAP web service you can use your own .NET code to change the connection or to customize the message in the request and/or response.

 Example SOAP Extensibility Use Cases

 OutSystems provides guidelines on how to implement common use cases of SOAP advanced extensibility.
-In the sub-topics you can find more information on how to address the following extensibility scenarios for consumed SOAP web services:
+Check the sub-topics of this page for more information.

 Articles in this Section